lmponcio/lmponcio/README.md

 ### 👨‍💻 &nbsp;About Me :

 I'm a Developer, Engineer, and Educator based in Sydney.
-I am passionate about web technologies, cloud computing and automating workflows.
+I am passionate about web technologies (specially Django), cloud computing (AWS) and automating workflows (Python!).

 - ⭐ I have significant experience in developing Python, VBA and LISP scripts for task automation, coupled with valuable experience as an Engineering Manager.
 - 🔭 Currently, I am employed as an Educator at Code Camp, which presents an excellent opportunity for me to enhance my JavaScript proficiency.
-- 🌱 At present, I am dedicated to expanding my knowledge in PostgreSQL, AWS and Django.
+- 🌱 At present, I am dedicated to expanding my knowledge in PostgreSQL and AWS.
 - 📫 [Contact Form](https://docs.google.com/forms/d/e/1FAIpQLSfKKBZ2g0wU4gmcbx85TwXfBy7eLzgrO9WL0VW56NyqQB_AhA/viewform)

 ### 🛠 &nbsp;Languages and Tools :